PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-aws.rst

 Lab Deployment (AWS)
 ====================

-.. warning:: If you are working on the GCP lab, skip this page and proceed to the `Run<../03-run/terraform/background-terraform.html>`_ section.
+.. warning:: If you are working on the GCP lab, skip this page and proceed to :doc:`../03-run/terraform/background-terraform`.

 In this activity you will: